If you’re an incoming freshman and have an outstanding academic record, we have a spot already reserved for you.

 Do I still have to apply for admission?

 Yes.
 We need a complete application before we can offer admission.
-A complete application includes the application form, an official high school transcript, and test scores for the SAT or ACT (sent directly from the testing agency).
+A complete application includes the application form and a copy of your high school transcript.

 Is there a deadline for assured admission?

-Do I still have to take an SAT or ACT test?
+Do I have to take an SAT or ACT test?

 Do I still have to complete the high school prerequisites?

 Yes.
 The state’s standard CADRs (College Academic Distribution Requirements) still apply.
 We make offers of admission with the expectation that students will complete the standard high school academic core requirements before enrolling at WSU.

 Does my senior year really matter if I’m assured admission?